Are You or a loved one suffering from nerve damage or pain following a car accident?

 - Unable to sense body positioning

 After suffering damaged nerves, car accident and motor vehicle victims may have a personal injury claim which could entitle them to compensation for the physical and mental anguish they experienced, medical bills, and lost wages because of time away from work.
-Let Koester & Bradley, the Illinois Injury Attorneys, help you navigate this situation and alleviate some of your stress.
+Let Koester & Bradley, the Champaign-Urbana Accident lawyers, help you navigate this situation and alleviate some of your stress.
+Since the negligence lawyers on out personal injury team handle a wide variety of personal injuries, we can also provide guidance in seeking the best medical care.